MarkVeerasingam/ARM7TDI_Workspace/README.md

+## ARM7TDI Workspace

-A Workspace for ARM7TDI (armv4t Architecture), compiled and run in VSCODE.
+This is a GCC based workspace for the ARM7TDI compiled and built on VSCODE IDE.

-Target Device used was ADUC7126 debugged through a Jflash Lite
+The intention device to be targetted was an ADUC7126 debugged through a Jflash Lite